Bratah123/SpiritIDAPlugin/README.md

 # SpiritIDAPlugin
 This Plugin utilizes the business logic from [MaplePacketPuller](https://github.com/Bratah123/MaplePacketPuller) project and therefore inherits any features or known problems from it.

+Open source as of: 10/18/2020

 Author: Brandon Nguyen

 Any questions relating to setup or any errors can be redirected to `Not Brandon #4444`.
+Make sure to check github for any new updates to the plugin.

 # Tech Stack
   - IDA Pro 7.0 (Target)